 We promote intercultural and cross-cultural competence by encouraging best practices, developing global learning outcomes, and collaborating with academic and non-academic units to provide high-impact education abroad experiences for our students, as well as opportunities for faculty and staff.

 We work with research and academic communities to facilitate collaborative research and scholarship that leverage and enhance the physical and intellectual capacity of Penn State and its partner institutions.

 We advocate for processes, programming, and organizational structures that promote global engagement as a foundation of Penn State’s strategic activities, and we provide the services and the expertise necessary for Penn State to safely operate and carry out its mission on the global stage.

-The Office of Global Programs will lead the transformation of Penn State into a truly global University where global perspectives and global engagement are integrated across the entire University community—faculty, staff, and students—and in all components of the University’s mission of teaching, research, and service.
+Penn State Global will lead the transformation of Penn State into a truly global University where global perspectives and global engagement are integrated across the entire University community—faculty, staff, and students—and in all components of the University’s mission of teaching, research, and service.

-The Office of Global Programs champions the values of the University, which are:
+Penn State Global champions the values of the University, which are:

 INTEGRITY - We act with integrity in accordance with the highest academic, professional, and ethical standards.

 RESPECT - We respect and honor the dignity of each person, embrace civil discourse, and foster a diverse, inclusive, and safe community.